Small Internet protocol roundup

 Home.

 This document is adoped from smallweb.txt by zzo38.
-It is based on a version downloaded on 2024-09-14 UTC (initially 2024-08-05 UTC).
 The document has been edited by D. Bohdan to add gemtext formatting: headings, paragraphs, lists, and links.
-The content is otherwise unchanged.
+Any other changes to the original are noted in the changelog.
 Like the original, this document is placed in the public domain.

 The original text file on scorpion://